 Hofn i Hornafirdi

-Hofn i Hornafirdi (often shortened to simply "Hofn") is a fishing village in southeast Iceland, sitting just near the Hornafjordur fjord.
+Hofn i Hornafirdi (often shortened to simply "Hofn") is a fishing village in Southeast Iceland, sitting in the Hornafjordur Fjord.
 Between 1994 and 1998, the village was known officially as Hornafjardarbaer before taking the name it is known by today, meaning “Harbor.”

-Today, the village is the second-largest urban settlement in southeast Iceland and has incredible views over the Vatnajokull glacier and the stunning Vestrahorn mountain.
-The surrounding landscape is characterized by shifting shoals and glacial rivers, with several small islands lying to the east of the village, such as Mikley and Krokalatur.
+The village is currently the second-largest urban settlement in Southeast Iceland and has incredible views over the Vatnajokull Glacier and the stunning Vestrahorn Mountain.
+The surrounding landscape is characterized by shifting shoals and glacial rivers.
+You can also see several small islands lying to the east of the village, such as Mikley and Krokalatur.

 - See also: The Ultimate Guide to Iceland's East Fjords.